SteinarVrenne/school_imt3501/Task 1/source/pages/04c_Detailed_Security.rst

 | **Security Mechanism:** Mitigate.
 | **Related assets:** User data, Database server.
 | **Requirement:** Data about patients should be stored using encryption algorithms in order to
-  protect users privacy, maintain confidentiality and mitigate exposure in case of an unauthorized data dump.
+  protect user's privacy, maintain confidentiality and mitigate exposure in case of an unauthorized data dump.